dchenhe/dchenhe.github.io/index.md

   - Explored how to **improve the segmentation algorithm** to train the model to get the best performance on both source and target domain
 - Advisor: Prof. Shujian Huang

-3.National college student innovation and Entrepreneurship Project (Oct.
+3. National college student innovation and Entrepreneurship Project (Oct.
 2020 -- Present)
 - Nanjing university}
 - Work:
   - Worked on the research of network flow control system driven by **machine learning**